danielloader/kubernetes-sdlc/README.md

 * **Is your operations team familiar with operating kubernetes clusters?**

     This one is a catch 22 situation.
 However you can run kubernetes in non production workloads to bootstrap the experience needed and the confidence built around the ecosystem to run it in production.
 This takes the shape of more than just reading pod logs with `kubectl` when a pod keeps `CrashLoopBackOff` looping.
 Understanding how the various parts of the ecosystem relate to each other, and an understanding of the data flow are important to being able to fix things that are not right.
-While kubernetes itself is a state reconciliation engine, ultimately a platform teams (and or developers on call) job is to the be the state enforcement loop around the existing one.
+While kubernetes itself is a state reconciliation engine, at the end of the day a platform teams (and or developers on call) job is to the be the state enforcement loop around the existing one - should all the automation fail, your job is to reset the system into a state where the usual reconciliation can continue.

 * **Do you need to change the size of your workload regularly?**